Roger Waters: Fascist imagery and German police investigation

-On 25 February 2023, the German city of Frankfurt cancelled one of Waters' scheduled shows, calling him one of the "most widely-known antisemites", citing his support for BDS, the imagery at his shows, and talks with the militant group Hamas.
+On 25 February 2023, the German city of Frankfurt cancelled one of Waters's scheduled shows, calling him one of the "most widely known antisemites" and citing his support for BDS, the imagery at his shows and his talks with Hamas.
 The move was supported by the Central Council of Jews in Germany and the Frankfurt Jewish Community.
-Waters enlisted a German law firm to resist any further concert cancellations, and released a statement denying the accusations and asserting that the cancellation could have "serious, far-reaching consequences for artists and activists all over the world".
+Waters hired a German law firm to challenge the concert cancellation, and released a statement denying the accusations and stating that the cancellation could have "serious, far-reaching consequences for artists and activists all over the world".
+A German court overturned the cancellation, saying the concert should be viewed as a work of art and that it "did not glorify or relativise the crimes of the Nazis or identify with Nazi racist ideology".